jonathan-bower/DataScienceResources/README.md

 * [Data Science @ Google](http://www.quora.com/What-is-the-Quant-Data-Science-Career-ladder-at-Google) - Quora answer about Data Science career trajectory @ google.

 ### Types of Data Scientists
-Not all Data Scientists are the same and it's critical for organizations to understand what it is they need, and how best to fill those roles or complement the skills of their team.
-Finding the organizational structure that enables the data scientists/data engineerings within the organization and generates better results is also crucial.
+Not all Data Scientists are the same and it's critical for organizations to understand what it is they need, and how best to fill those roles and/or complement the skills of their team.
+Finding the organizational structure that enables the data scientists/data engineers within the organization and generates better results is also crucial.
 It should be given thorough consideration.
 * [Kind's of Data Scientist](http://radar.oreilly.com/2013/06/theres-more-than-one-kind-of-data-scientist.html) - O'Reilly's classification of 4 different data scientists.
 * [Data Science For Startups](http://tomtunguz.com/data-science-types/) - Which of the Five Types of DS does your startup need?
 Different classification from O'Reilly.
 * [My own blog post about DS Types][PLACEHOLDER]